lollipopkit/utils.fish/README.md

 - `env_run [options] <command>` - Load variables from `.env` files with validation/export support.
 - `mdc [options] <dir...>` - Create directories and `cd` into the last one with optional verbose/mode flags.
 - `git_tag_push [options] [tag] [message]` - Create annotated tags with semantic bumps and push upstream (alias: `gtp`).
+- `code [path...]` - Open Visual Studio Code for the current directory or provided paths, falling back to `open`, Flatpak, or Windows install locations when the CLI is missing.

 ### Networking